 Our center believes that young children learn best through a curriculum which begins with an understanding of their play.
 Children learn through doing active play rather than passive learning.
-Children also understand things which are real or concrete rather than abstract.
 We emphasize the process of learning rather than the products.

 Our curriculum is planned on a weekly basis and is appropriate for the age span of the children in the classroom.
 Areas of consideration are the different needs, interests, and developmental levels of the individual children.
 Our program addresses the needs of the whole child, taking into account all of their developmental needs: physical, social, emotional, and cognitive.
 We feel that a program that addresses only the cognitive or academic needs of children cannot prepare them with all of the skills they will need for life.